-Enforcement: The BLM would enhance law enforcement effort to address occurrences of electric or gas-powered motorcycles.
+Enforcement: The BLM would enhance law enforcement efforts to address occurrences of electric or gas-powered motorcycles, specifically with unsafe, reckless or resource damaging behavior.

-If after pursuing mitigation measures, non-compliance incidents continue with impacts to visitor experiences that can, with certainty, be attributed to e-bikes, authorization of class 1 e-bikes would not be implemented in a subsequent phase and an assessment of continued authorization of class 1 e-bikes would be conducted.
+If after pursuing mitigation measures, non-compliance incidents continue with impacts to visitor experiences that can, with certainty, be attributed to e-bikes, authorization of class 1 e-bikes would not be implemented in a subsequent phase and an assessment of continued authorization of class 1 e-bikes would be conducted using up to date e-bike related research and visitor use data.